JiaweiXu-code/Joint-Models/README.md

 Description: This folder contains data generation and model fitting programs for results in Section 3.1.

-dataset.R -- Simulate datasets under the assumptions of a random intercept for heterogeneity, a 4-component piecewise linear trajectory and a 5-component piecewise constant baseline hazard function.
+dataset.R -- Simulate data where patient-level heterogeneity is based on a random intercept.
+A 4-component piecewise linear trajectory and a 5-component piecewise constant baseline hazard function is assumed.

 JM.sas -- Fit the proposed joint model with a random intercept, a 4-component piecewise linear trajectory and a 5-component piecewise constant baseline hazard function.